godot-go/godot-go/README.md

     make test

-This will run the demo project in the test directory
+This will run the demo project in the test directory.

 ## Contact